-Paris Hilton Is Being Obnoxiously Fat-Shamed for a Swimsuit Selfie
+Really?!
+People are Fat-Shaming Paris Hilton for This Swimsuit Selfie

 MORE: Whoa—Paris Hilton Just Went Bronde and We’re Still Reeling

 As of yet, Hilton has no responded to the body-shaming trolls.
-Though, judging from the series of swimsuit pictures she posted after the one in question, it seems like Hilton is letting the hate roll off her shoulders not spoil her trip in Thailand.
-Body-shamers can exit because Hilton has no time for you.
+Though, judging from the series of swimsuit pictures she posted after the one in question, it seems like Hilton is letting the hate roll off her shoulders, rather than spoil her trip in Thailand.
+Body-shamers can exit, because Hilton has no time for you.